News / When to Hold Back vs. Sell: Making Smart Decisi...

 - "What if I regret selling it?"

 The result?
 A collection full of animals you like looking at but don't have a plan for.
-Meanwhile, you're feeding snakes that aren't advancing your goals, and you're out of rack space when something you actually need becomes available.
+Meanwhile, you're feeding snakes that aren't advancing your goals, and you're out of rack space when something you need becomes available.

 Holdbacks should be strategic, not sentimental.